MIvoter: Building our Seats & Incumbents Database from Election data

 Phases

-We've broken up the flow of the data into 8 numbered phases.
-We keep the results of each phase, using a standard/consistent file name format, that identifies county, election, and phase.
+We've broken up the flow of the data into numbered phases.
+We keep the results of each phase, using a standard/consistent file name format, that identifies the county (where relevant), election, and phase.

 Breaking up the flow into separate phases (and scripts) makes it easier to inspect what is happening in each phase, debug any problems, and (in some cases) assign particular parts to other volunteer developers.

-1. Phase 0: Original sources.
+1. Phase 0: Original source URLs.
 We keep the master list of the URLs for the election summary data, for every county, for every year, as a google sheet.
-Volunteers are assisting us in filling it out.
+Data entry volunteers are assisting us in filling it out.
 It includes brief notes about the kind of format for the data.
 Sometimes the format changes year over year, but usually for the better.

 4. Phase 3: First CSV (actually TSV) format.
 Think of it this as the "wide mouth" of the data funnel.
 We send in a variety of XML and HTML formats, one JSON format ("Enhancedvoting"), and a CSV format ("Clarity"), and they all get converted into a standard CSV format, aka "phase 3".
 This is where we need multiple volunteer programmers to handle each of the varied formats.